 Actions Taken

 Staff is in the early stages of this recommendation and implementation is still underway.
 Initial efforts have involved participating in the ccNSO Tech Working Group, which is looking at publishing a form of guidance for TLD operators (best practices is a sensitive term for ccTLD operators), and reaching out to the stakeholder groups within the GNSO and the ASO.

+Staff has contacted the Supporting Organizations, Advisory Committees and Stakeholder Groups, asking for feedback on approaches to implementation.
+To date, informal feedback has been received from the Registrar Stakeholders Group and an initial response from the ISP Constituency.

 Implementability